x2764tech/x2764tech-buddypress-twitter/readme.txt

 = Automatic Installation =

 1. From inside your WordPress administration panel, visit 'Plugins -> Add New'
-2. Search for `BuddyPress Twitter` and find this plugin in the results
+2. Search for `x2764tech BuddyPress Twitter` and find this plugin in the results
 3. Click 'Install'
 4. Once installed, activate via the 'Plugins -> Installed' page
 5. From your admin panel, navigate to 'Buddypress' -> 'Profile fields'